victorwokili/AWSProjects/InitialDBProject/readme.md

   3) Route Tables
   4) Internet Gateway

 Make sure to incoporate these into your architectural diagram.
-This diagram will be essential when setting things up in the AWS console
+This diagram will be essential when setting things up in the AWS console.
+This